Southwestern Energy Company (SWN) Shares Decline Despite Market Challenges

 Sponsored

-The average price recommended by analysts for Southwestern Energy Company (SWN) is $7.85, which is $2.67 above the current market price.
-The public float for SWN is 1.10B and currently, short sellers hold a 5.45% of that float.
-On April 24, 2023, SWN’s average trading volume was 25.78M shares.
+The average price suggested by analysts for SWN is $7.85, which is $2.82 above the current market price.
+The public float for SWN is 1.10B, and currently, shorts hold a 5.49% of that float.
+The average trading volume for SWN on April 27, 2023 was 25.52M shares.

 SWN’s Market Performance

-SWN’s stock has seen a -3.49% decrease for the week, with a 2.47% rise in the past month and a -13.99% fall in the past quarter.
-The volatility ratio for the week is 2.74%, and the volatility levels for the past 30 days are at 3.86% for Southwestern Energy Company The simple moving average for the past 20 days is -1.11% for SWN’s stock, with a -19.68% simple moving average for the past 200 days.
+SWN’s stock has seen a -3.98% decrease for the week, with a -0.41% drop in the past month and a -12.82% fall in the past quarter.
+The volatility ratio for the week is 3.17%, and the volatility levels for the past 30 days are at 3.52% for Southwestern Energy Company The simple moving average for the past 20 days is -4.64% for SWN’s stock, with a -21.90% simple moving average for the past 200 days.

 Analysts’ Opinion of SWN